Lou Diamond Phillips: 2010s

+Phillips hosted the weekly series An Officer and a Movie (2011–2013) on American Heroes Channel.
+This series features various theatrical World War II dramas, with discussion breaks during the film in which Phillips interviews members of the US military and intelligence communities about details of the events that inspired each film.

 In January 2012, he was one of eight celebrities participating in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.
 On January 29, 2012, he was announced as the winner with a Zagat score of 28 out of 30, thereby winning $50,000 for his charity.

-In June 2012, Phillips began co-starring in the television series Longmire, about a modern-day sheriff played by Robert Taylor.
-Phillips played Henry Standing Bear, a Native American, who is Longmire's best friend, often helping him with cases and in dealing with the reservation police who do not respect or like outsiders, especially other law enforcement.
+In June 2012, Phillips began co-starring in the television series Longmire, about a modern-day sheriff in Wyoming, played by Robert Taylor.
+Phillips played Henry Standing Bear, a Native American, who is a longtime friend of Longmire and has a saloon/restaurant.
+He often helps the sheriff with cases and in dealing with the Cheyenne reservation police.
+They do not respect or like non-natives, especially local, state or federal law enforcement with competing authority.
+The series ran for six seasons to 2017.

-In December 2012, he was featured in Imagine Dragons' music video for "Radioactive", which went on to eclipse 1 billion views on YouTube.In February 2013, Phillips appeared as star of the comedy short film Lucy in the Sky with Diamond, playing a hyperbolized version of himself known as the elusive and mysterious LDP—a renegade, spirit guide, and life coach who attempts to help John (John Patrick Jordan) get over a particularly disconcerting ex-girlfriend.
+In December 2012, Phillips was featured in Imagine Dragons' music video for "Radioactive", which exceeded 1 billion views on YouTube.

+In February 2013, Phillips appeared as star of the comedy short film Lucy in the Sky with Diamond, playing a version of himself known as the elusive and mysterious LDP—a renegade, spirit guide, and life coach who attempts to help John (John Patrick Jordan) get over a particularly disconcerting ex-girlfriend.
 The award-winning short was written and directed by Joey Boukadakis.

 In July 2014, he replaced the injured Jason Scott Lee in Opera Australia's Melbourne production of The King and I, reprising his role as the King of Siam, playing opposite Lisa McCune as Anna Leonowens.

-In 2014, he also guest-starred in The Wiggles Rock and Roll PreSchool DVD and made guest appearances on their TV program on ABC.
+In 2015, he guest-starred in The Wiggles Rock and Roll PreSchool DVD and made guest appearances on their TV program on ABC.

-In 2016, Philips portrayed serial killer Richard Ramirez in The Night Stalker.
+In 2016, Phillips portrayed serial killer Richard Ramirez in The Night Stalker.

+2020s

+In 2023, Phillips competed in season nine of The Masked Singer as "Mantis".
+After being spared by Robin Thicke ringing the Ding Dong Keep It On Bell on "WB Movie Night", he was eliminated during the "Battle of the Saved" alongside Keenan Allen as "Gargoyle".
+Phillips also mentioned that he did the competition for his daughter Indigo and her friend Fluffy.

+That same year, he starred opposite Malcolm McDowell in the independently-produced comedy thriller film Et Tu.

 Radio

-Phillips starred in four episodes of the radio series The Twilight Zone: Vol. 1, "A Kind of a Stopwatch"; Vol. 3, "The Parallel; Vol. 10, "Miniature"; and Vol. 12, "Long Live Walter Jameson".
+Phillips voiced four episodes of the radio series The Twilight Zone: Vol. 1, "A Kind of a Stopwatch"; Vol. 3, "The Parallel; Vol. 10, "Miniature"; and Vol. 12, "Long Live Walter Jameson".